 He says we are fearfully and wonderfully made.
 His will for us is that we have an abundant life.
 If you choose to believe the lies that others have told you about your past, the enemy (read the inner me) is what is keeping you in bondage and preventing you from succeeding.
 Your abuser can’t continue to harm you unless you allow that person to do so.

 If you need help, get counseling and join a support group even if it’s online.
 You must pick up your bed and walk if you want to be healed and experience success in your life.
-Click on the link now for help.
+Click here for help.
 If you like this post, please give me a thumbs up, comment, and brighten someone else’s day by sharing it.

 For I know the plans and thoughts that I have for you,’ says the Lord, ‘plans for peace and well-being and not for disaster, to give you a future and a hope.
 Jeremiah 29:11 AMP